Expat Exchange

 When we asked people what advice they would give someone preparing to move to Belize, they said...

 "Expats should be aware that English is the main language spoken in Belize, though Spanish and other local languages are also spoken.
 Expats will also need to factor in the tropical climate when deciding what to bring and what to leave behind.
 When moving to Belize, it is essential to obtain a valid visa and residency permit from the Nationality, Immigration and Refugee Board.
 Expats must also remember to open a local bank account and evaluate the quality of local hospitals and medical care when deciding to move to the country.
-Additionally, it is important to remember that Belize is subject to hurricanes and floodings, so expats should consider the risks of living in this area," explained one expat living in Belize.
+Additionally, it is important to remember that Belize is subject to hurricanes and floodings, so expats should consider the risks of living in this area," remarked another expat in Belize.

 Please login to continue reading this article.